 GeneCards Summary for CEP63 Gene

 CEP63 (Centrosomal Protein 63kDa) is a Protein Coding gene.
-Diseases associated with CEP63 include seckel syndrome 6 and microcephaly, primary autosomal recessive.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
+Diseases associated with CEP63 include seckel syndrome 6 and primary autosomal recessive microcephalies and seckel syndrome spectrum disorders.
+Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Organelle biogenesis and maintenance.
 An important paralog of this gene is CCDC67.

 UniProtKB/Swiss-Prot for CEP63 Gene